Bjornis-Kaso/Smart-Energy-Meter/README.md

 ## License

-Academic project — Instituto Harry Fultz, 2024–2025.
+Academic project — Instituti Harry T. Fultz, 2024–2025.
 May be used as a reference with attribution.